NuttyLogic/BSBolt/docs/methylation_calling.md

-  -max                Max read depth to call methylation -min                Minimum read depth required to report methylation site -t                  Number of threads to use when calling methylation values -min-qual           Minimum base quality for a base to considered
+  -max                Max read depth to call methylation -min                Minimum read depth required to report methylation site -t                  Number of threads to use when calling methylation values -BQ                 Minimum base quality for a base to considered formethylation calling, default=0 -MQ                 Minimum alignment quality for an alignment to be considered for methylation
-                      formethylation calling, default=0
+                      calling, default=20
   -CG                 Only output CpG sites in CGmap file -ATCG               Output ATCGmap file
   -IO                 Ignore orphans during methylation call